sabriakadim800-blip/SubVideo/README.md

   - timestamp-derived frame-rate estimate when it is not declared
 - UTF-8/UTF-16 aware SRT parsing, BOM removal, comma or period millisecond separators, and multiline cues
+- XML screen in `app/src/main/res/layout/activity_main.xml` with its complete interaction controller in `MainActivity.kt`
+- Arabic RTL interface with sky-blue/blue/white styling
+- Bundled Arabic subtitle fonts: Amiri, Almarai, and Noto Kufi Arabic
-- Font, size, text-color, subtitle placement, and watermark controls
+- Font, size, text-color, live subtitle preview, subtitle placement, and watermark controls
 - Surface-based `MediaCodec` decoder and encoder connected by an EGL/OpenGL compositor
 - `MediaMuxer` output with the original audio track copied through unchanged
 - Output written to the app's Movies directory and shareable through Android's system share sheet
+- GitHub Actions workflow at `.github/workflows/build-apk.yml` that builds and uploads a debug APK on pushes, pull requests, or manual dispatch

 ## Rendering notes